 - 1.5 tablespoons unsweetened ketchup

-- 1 tablespoon fish sauce
+- 1 tablespoon fish sauce omit for plant-based

-- 1 tablespoon coconut aminos or tamari
+- 1 tablespoon tamari

 - 1 clove garlic minced

-- 1/4 teaspoon crushed red pepper flakes
+- ¼ teaspoon crushed red pepper flakes

 - Cook the noodles according to the package directions.